Bleeding heart is a sumptuous perennial bearing elegant and colored flowers.

-Equally good are spring and fall for bleeding heart plants purchased in pots.
+Equally good are spring and fall for plants purchased in pots.

 However, it is slightly better to plant in fall to favor root development before winter hits.
-If you plant during spring, avoid frost and freezing.
+If you plant during spring, avoid days of frost and freezing.

 If properly settled in, bleeding heart requires very little care.
 It is thus important get the planting step right.

-- Bleeding heart revels in part sun and like being sheltered from cooler winds.
+- It revels in part sun and like being sheltered from cooler winds.

 - Space plants at least 16 inches (40 cm) from one to the next.